If you loved I Am Not Your Negro, try Lumière & Company

 What they share

-Theyboth carry the cerebral mood tag, and they sit in Documentary territory.
+Theyboth carry the bittersweet, cerebral mood tags, and they sit in Documentary territory.
 If that's the register that drew you to I Am Not Your Negro, the second film will land in a comparable space — through a different lens.

 What Lumière & Company is